Ncookiez/310-Cell-Project/README.md

 In **Public > Stylesheets**, we have 'style.css' which contains all the custom CSS we have used within our pages.
 We are also using Bootstrap CSS, with anything on our custom CSS file overriding it.

 In **Public > Javascripts**, we have 'ChatBot.js' which includes all the main functionality and decision making of the CELL bot.
 We also have 'ChatTrie.js' which includes the Trie structure in which all predicted inputs and outputs are stored (more details on this structure can be found in the function descriptions section).
-Finally, 'Hangman.js' includes the functionality in order to allow the bot to play a game of hangman with the user.
+'Hangman.js' includes the functionality in order to allow the bot to play a game of hangman with the user.
+'VoiceLoad.js' contains the functions required to load the text-to-speech functionality using the ResponsiveVoice.JS API https://responsivevoice.org/.
+'VoiceRecLoad.js' contains the functions required to load the speech-to-text functionality by using the chrome speech recognition library.

 ## Function Descriptions